 You will need to measure an existing frame to get this measurement.

-Here are the measurements that you should know when ordering glasses from us and will assist you in finding the perfect fitting frame:
+Here are the basic measurements you should know when ordering glasses online.
+These will assist you in finding the perfect frame:

 a) Eye, Bridge, Arms/Temples

-These 2 x measurements are additional and will assist in finding the perfect fitting frame:
+These two measurements are additional and will assist in finding the perfect fitting frame:

 Visit the next chapter by clicking the link below: